 - Finally, a panel of four presenters — Steven Fitzgerald, President, Habanero Consulting Group; Terry Dillon, CEO, The Refinery Leadership Partners; Kerry Hadad, CEO, Your Neighbourhood Credit Union; and Kristina Tierney, Chief People Officer, Questrade — discussed how organizations can hire talent for maximum resilience in a rapidly changing economy.

-The day the conference opened was a foggy morning resulting in some flight cancellations.
+The day the Your Workplace Conference opened was a foggy morning resulting in some flight cancellations.
 We missed those delegates who could not get to the event, and we were sad to see Karen McCullough’s case study of Windsor Regional Hospital cancelled.
 But thinking on our feet is what we do best, and we improvised like only the truly resilient can, with a screening of the inspirational commencement address given by Conan O’Brien at Dartmouth College.

 With tremendous support from sponsors, all told, the 2015 conference was a happy success.
 Stay tuned for more coverage throughout the year and, of course, we look forward to seeing you again next year.